- Editor Rating

 Pricing & support

-Elegant Themes offers three price points:
+Elegant Themes offers two price points:

 On its own, and comparatively speaking, Extra is fairly priced at this level.
 But where the value really steps up a few notches is the fact that those prices include much more than just the theme itself.
 At the developer price level of $89, you have access to all of the themes plus all of the plugins offered by Elegant Themes.
 Even if you only use one or two themes and a few of the plugins, it’s an awesome deal.